bcoble/blackbird/README.md

 ### Requirements ###

 Implement the following algorithms and techniques:
-BM25 scoring function
+BM25 scoring function,
-Cooccurent term extraction such as skip bi-grams or n-grams Phrase extraction such as passage term matching or textual alignment
+Co-occurent term extraction such as skip bi-grams or n-grams, Phrase extraction such as passage term matching or textual alignment

 ### Tests ###